manuc66/PlantUml-Language-Service/README.md

 ###### !include

-While `!inlcude` is usable within the language service, there are caveats:
+While `!include` is usable within the language service, there are caveats:

 - makes use of files located inside the active solution directory
 - file to include should be specified [NAME].[EXTENSION]: